swpowell/raintype_python/README.md

 >> python setup.py install --user

 The installation will create a build directory and copy the code to somewhere beneath your ~/.local directory.
+Make sure your installation directory is in your PYTHONPATH, or python will not find the module.

 There is a test file and script in subdirectory "example" that you can use to ensure the installation went smoothly.
 Just go to that subdirectory and run